DANS-KNAW/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The quotes around the URL are required because there is more than one query parameter separated by an ampersand (``&``), which has special meaning to Unix shells such as Bash.
 Putting the ``&`` in quotes ensures that "type" is interpreted as one of the query parameters.

 You should expect JSON output and a 200 ("OK") response in most cases.
 If you receive a 202 ("ACCEPTED") response, this is normal for installations that have workflows configured.
 Workflows are described in the :doc:`/developers/workflows` section of the Developer Guide.
+A 409 ("CONFLICT") response is also possible if you set ``assureIsIndexed=true``.
+(In this case, one could then repeat the call until a 200/202 response is sent.)

 .. note:: POST should be used to publish a dataset.
 GET is supported for backward compatibility but is deprecated and may be removed: https://github.com/IQSS/dataverse/issues/2431